 The S5 Max is available in online merchants like Amazon and Walmart.
 Please check the links to see the latest prices.

 Please note that if you purchase through the link above, I will earn a commission, but at no additional cost to you, so it’s a win-win for us!

 Does the Roborock S5 Max offer excellent value?

 Being a new product, the price of the S5 Max is a bit steep, but it is cheaper than the Roborock S6 that has an inferior mopping system with less power.

 This is the first hybrid mop and vacuum I’ve tested that works as advertised.
-The electronic water tank is exponentially better than the gravity tanks that the Roborock S5 and S6 utilize and doesn’t leave streaks.
+The electronic water tank is exponentially better than the Roborock S5, and S6 gravity tanks utilized and doesn’t leave streaks.

-The upgrades with the navigation make it more efficient and give consumers more options in terms of blocking areas that the robot should not mop, or it shouldn’t go.
+The upgrades with the navigation make it more efficient and give consumers more options to block areas that the robot should not mop or it shouldn’t go.

 One gripe I have is the lack of an extra pad or side brush.
-For the premium price, it should at least come with an extra of any of these two items.
+It should at least come with an extra of any of these two items for the premium price.

 The Verdict: This Robot is the Best Robot Vacuum/Mop Hybrid I’ve Tested